SpenceKonde/megaTinyCore/README.md

 When writing code that may be compiled for a variety of target chips (which is particularly easy on the megaAVR parts, as the peripherals are so similar), it is often useful to be able to identify which family of parts is being used, in order to, for example, select which pin numbers to use for each purpose.
 Each part is identified by a #define:
 `__AVR_ATtiny***__` where *** is the part number (ex: `__AVR_ATtiny3216__`).

-This core provides two additional #defines for part "families":
+This core provides two additional #defines for part "families" - note that in versions prior to 2.0.2, these are incorrect for many parts:
 * `__AVR_ATtinyx**__` where ** is the last 2 digits of the part number (ex: `__AVR_ATtinyx16__`)
 * `__AVR_ATtinyxy*__` where * is the last digit of the part number, (ex: `__AVR_ATtinyxy6__`).

 This is just shorthand, for convenience - `#ifdef __AVR_ATtinyxy2__` is equivilent to `#if defined(__AVR_ATtiny212__) || defined(__AVR_ATtiny412__) || defined(__AVR_ATtiny202__) || defined(__AVR_ATtiny402__)`

+Additionally, a few other useful #defines are provided for convenience:
-Additionally, `MEGATINYCORE` will be defined whenever this core is in use.
+* `MEGATINYCORE` will be defined whenever this core is in use.
+* `MEGATINYCORE_MCU` will be defined as the numeric part of the part number.
+* `MEGATINYCORE_SERIES` will be defined as 0 or 1 for 0-series and 1-series parts (2.0.2 and later)

 # Bootloader (optiboot) Support
 A new version of Optiboot (Optiboot-x) now runs on the Tiny0 and Tiny1 chips.
 It's under 512 bytes, and works on all parts supported by megaTinyCore, allowing for a convenient workflow with the same serial connections used for both uploading code and debugging (like a normal Arduino Pro Mini).